elastisys/compliantkubernetes/docs/release-notes/ck8s.md

 ### Updated

-- **Ingress-nginx controller to 1.8.4 and chart to 4.7.3 (HTTP/2 fix for CVE-2023-44487)**
+- **Ingress-NGINX controller to 1.8.4 and chart to 4.7.3 (HTTP/2 fix for CVE-2023-44487)**
     - a limit of no more than 2 \* max_concurrent_streams new streams per one event loop iteration was introduced
     - refused streams are now limited to maximum of max_concurrent_streams and 100

 ## v0.32.2